zygmuntszpak/www.julialang.org/blog/_posts/2018-08-08-one-point-zero.md

 * The dot operator can now be overloaded, allowing types to use the `obj.property` syntax for meanings other than getting and setting struct fields.
 This is especially useful for smoother interop with class-based languages such as Python and Java.
-Property accessor overloading also allows the the syntax for getting a column of data to match named tuple
+Property accessor overloading also allows the syntax for getting a column of data to match named tuple
   syntax: you can write `table.version` to access the `version` column of a table just as `row.version` accesses the `version` field of a single row.